Fiat Chrysler unions received assurances on jobs, investment after merger

 “They assured us that all 400,000 employees of the new group would be guaranteed.
 There will not be redundancies,” said Rocco Palombella, head of the UILM metalworkers union.

-The two groups have targeted 3.7 billion euros ($4.10 billion) in cost savings from the merger but have promised that the merger will not lead to plant closures.
+The two groups have targeted 3.7 billion euros in cost savings from the merger but have promised that it will not lead to plant closures.

 The French and Italian governments have welcomed the tie-up but are keen to see jobs protected.